To drink or not to drink?

 Booze drink for workmen, cognac or strong booze in grocery lists, sometimes even wine.
 Alcohol was more or less essential part of gold prospecting culture also in Lapland since the beginning.
-And the price of the drink was pretty high already during the time when Finland was Grand Duchy under the rule of Russian empire.
-Cost of a meal was tens of pennies but with booze drink the price was already 1 mk 30 pennies, almost half of a daily salary that was 3 mk.
+And the price of the drink was pretty high already during the time when Finland was Grand Duchy under the rule of the Russian empire.
+The cost of a meal was tens of pennies but with booze drink the price was already 1 mk 30 pennies, almost half of a daily salary that was 3 mk.
 According to stories, some men drank their daily salaries at Kultala saloon sometimes, some almost never.
-One sad example is Frans Björklund’s destiny: he died due to overdose of booze in Oulu in spring 1873.
-It was a tragic end to a man who found one of the luckiest spots in River Ivalojoki gold history.
+One sad example is Frans Björklund’s destiny: he died due to an overdose of booze in Oulu in spring 1873.
+It was a tragic end to a man who found one of the best spots in River Ivalojoki gold history.

 Prohibition law in early 20th century did not make things easier, almost the contrary.
 All variations of homemade boozes were developed also in Lappish goldfields, and some falsified the recipes of rectified spirit.
 In those days, spirits were allowed only with the recipe and it was used, for example, to purify the last dirt residues from gold.
 Heikki Kivekäs, one of the main characters in Lapin Kulta gold company, was one of the innovative people who falsified recipes: he falsified the recipe of 20 litres spiritus fortis to a recipe of 220 litres.
 He was selling the extra booze to various people and accepted different things as payment: cash, gold, groceries etc. For a while, this business was going well but ended when police and head of the constabulary in Ivalo caught him right in action after receiving hints of illegal booze selling.
 Kivekäs was arrested and sent to prison for a year.